This was grandma's recipe, she always had a plate of cookies with black coffee whenever company dropped by.

 I really love these cookies because the basic dough is so versatile.

-The cookies can be adapted to whatever flavor you wanted to add to this dough.
+The cookies can be adapted to whatever flavor you want to add to this dough.

-These are the Traditional authentic way to make biscotti with anisette flavoring.
+These are the Traditional authentic ways to make biscotti with anisette flavoring.

 Grandma and mom never made them any other way.